message/iata/IT.md

 11. Passengers who have been in or transited through Brazil in the past 14 days are subject to a COVID-19 antigen or molecular test upon arrival.
 - This does not apply to passengers younger than 6 years.
 12. Passengers could be subject to self-isolation for 10 days and to a COVID-19 antigen or molecular test at the end of self-isolation.
 More details can be found at <a href="https://infocovid.viaggiaresicuri.it/index_en.html">https://infocovid.viaggiaresicuri.it/index_en.html</a> .
+13. Passengers arriving in Sicily who in the past 14 days have been in or transited through Portugal or Spain are subject to a COVID-19 test upon arrival.
-13. Residence permits issued by Italy which expired after 31 January 2020 are considered valid until 31 July 2021.
+14. Residence permits issued by Italy which expired after 31 January 2020 are considered valid until 31 July 2021.